 Depending on the size of the market, they could be deciding between two options or 20.
 The key to winning at the bottom of the funnel is creating relevant content and pages that honestly position your product as the ideal solution for your best-fit customers.

-HelloSign’s product marketing team handled much of this content, comparing their software to competitors or alternative solutions.
+HelloSign’s product marketing team handled most of this content, comparing their software to competitors or alternative solutions.

 This type of content plays a critical role in completing the journey for buyers who are interested in HelloSign products but may be considering other options as well.